tstih/more/README.md

 # Hire me

 All these controls are totally free.
-If you'd like to spice up (improve!) your project with intriguing custom controls, *but you lack the skills*, I am available for short term contracts - from a few days to a few weeks.
+If you'd like to spice up (improve!) your project with more intriguing custom controls, *but you lack the skills*, I am available for short term contracts - from a few days to a few weeks.
 My rate is from 450£ to 550£ per day.

----
-`tomaz dot stih at wischner dot co dot uk`